Co-Creative Mentoring LLC Sheryl Harrell, MAA.B.S., EFT Cert.

 We're, after all, co-creators in this adventure of world transformation.
 Having meaningful connections with ourselves, each other, the natural world, and Source is one of the keys to living a fulfilling (and healthy) life.

-We're all in a mutually interdependent, interconnected, and as Dr. Dan Siegel reminds us, intraConnected net of beings – in constant relationship with everything and everyone around us.
+Dr. Dan Siegel reminds us, intraConnected net of beings – in constant relationship with everything and everyone around us.

 We're beings of love and we're hardwired to connect, to embrace, to build community.